 With a very small group, give out all the slips of paper.
 Instead of having the students group themselves, have them lay the slips of paper out in the correct order, #1-5.

 F2 Count at home

 2 buckets of water

 Items needed: A coloring sheet or poster with 1 baby, 2 buckets, etc., drawn on it.

 Show poster/coloring sheet to the class.
 Count each item (“1 baby”) and ask the name of the numeral in the mother tongue as well as the national language.

 Act out the situations on the poster.
 Someone plays “1 baby.”
 “2 buckets” are carried.
-“3 students” work in the garden.
-Etc. Repeat the names of the numerals.
-Make mistakes (particularly in the mother tongue) and have the students correct you.
+“3 students” work in the garden, etc. Repeat the names of the numerals.
+Make mistakes (particularly in the mother tongue) and have the class members correct you.